swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 #### 1.1 Get the source code

-First, you can download or clone the source code from the [CSIA-PME service templates repository](https://github.com/csia-pme/services-templates).
+First, you can download or clone the source code from the [Swiss AI Center service templates repository](https://github.com/swiss-ai-center/services-templates).

 In this tutorial, we will implement a [Service](../reference/service.md) that does not require a model, so we will use the `sample-service-without-model` template.